 Download the Fire Safety – Information for Building Occupants document (pdf 87KB).

-For further information, please refer to the Fire Safety Plan on your premises, or contact us at 604-525-8866 or e-mail email@example.com.
+For further information, please refer to the Fire Safety Plan on your premises, or call us at 604-525-8866 or email firstname.lastname@example.org

 Medical emergencies in office buildings are relatively rare occurrences.
 Nonetheless, it is prudent to prepare for such an emergency.
 It is also important to note that there are legislative requirements for employers under WorksafeBC regulations.